Ejla/marbles-web/_posts/2025-10-12-welcome-to-marbles.md

 # Hello there!

-I just wanted to stop by and say hi - I’m the creator of **Marbles**.
+I just wanted to stop by and say hi - I’m, Mirna, the creator of **Marbles**.

 First of all, a warm welcome!
 I’d love to tell you a little bit about how Marbles came to be and where it’s headed.